Animal Communication: A Chemical Review

 Pigment Metabolization

 Xanthophore cells contain yellow pteridine pigments that are metabolized within the chromatophore from guanosine triphosphate and through biochemical pathways.
 Erythrophores contain carotenoids, which are metabolized outside of the chromatophore cell before they migrate to the chromatocyte.
 Unlike pteridine, carotenoids are not synthesized directly in the chromatophore and can only be metabolized through the chameleon’s diet.
-Although carotenoids and pteridine may both be present within a xanthophore or erythrophore cell, the overall coloration is determined by the relative amounts of each pigment.
+Although carotenoids and pteridine may both be present within a xanthophore or erythrophore cell, the overall is determined by the relative amounts of each pigment.
 Melanophores contain melanin which is synthesized by the oxidation and polymerization of tyrosine with the help of the enzyme tyrosinase (Ligon & McCartney, 2016).

 What does a Chameleon’s Color Signify?